Center for Asian Studies

 *This event is co-sponsored by the UGA Honors program and Comparative Literature Department.
 The screening is free of charge and open to the public.

-The first annual Spring Jamboree in CMLT was a success!
-It featured a variety of student cultural displays from national and regional traditions across Africa and Asia, fromtraditional dance to contemporary break dance, food, and music.
-Visit the picture gallery to see images from the event.
+The second annual CMLT Jamboree (March 25, 2015) was a great success!
+It featured a variety of student cultural displays from national and regional traditions across Asia and Africa, from traditional dance to contemporary break dance, food, music, and martial arts.